Yuliett Torres Flaunts Bare Booty In Pink Thong In New Selfie

 “Yes, your hair, we are all focused on your hair, your hair is lovely, that is some amazing smooth hair, wow, your hair!!” exclaimed another supporter.

-The sensation also posted another popular update on May 2 that garnered over 161,700 likes.
+The sensation posted another popular update on May 2 that garnered over 161,700 likes.
 That time, she showed more of her skin as she opted to go topless in a sexy black thong.
-She stood in front of a gray backdrop with camera and lighting equipment on either side, and held a large DSLR in her hand.
+She stood in front of a gray backdrop with camera and lighting equipment on either side, and held a large DSLR camera in her hand.
 She popped one hip and gave a fierce look as her long locks censored her bare chest.